-On September 8, 2017, we acquired 100% of the issued and outstanding shares of Moy Park from JBS S.A. for cash of \$301.3 million and a note payable to the seller in the amount of £562.5 million.
+On September 8, 2017, we acquired 100% of the issued and outstanding shares of Moy Park from JBS for cash of \$301.3 million and a note payable to the seller in the amount of £562.5 million.
 Moy Park is one of the top-ten food companies in the U.K., Northern Ireland's largest private sector business and one of Europe's leading poultry producers.
 With 4 fresh processing plants, 10 prepared foods cook plants, 3 feed mills, 6 hatcheries and 1 rendering facility currently operating in Northern Ireland, England, France and the Netherlands, Moy Park possesses the capacity to process approximately 6.1 million birds per seven-day work week, in addition to the capacity to produce approximately 460.0 million pounds of prepared foods per year.
 Its product portfolio comprises fresh and added-value poultry, ready-to-eat meals, breaded and multi-protein frozen foods, vegetarian foods and desserts, supplied to major food retailers and restaurant chains in Europe (including the U.K.).
-Moy Park has approximately 10,200 employees as of April 1, 2018.
+Moy Park has approximately 10,300 employees as of July 1, 2018.
 The Moy Park operations comprise our U.K. and Europe segment.
 See "Note 2.
 Business Acquisition" of our Condensed Consolidated and Combined Financial Statements included in this report for additional information relating to this acquisition.

 The acquisition was treated as a common-control transaction under accounting principles generally accepted in the U.S. ("U.S. GAAP").
 A commoncontrol transaction is a transfer of net assets or an exchange of equity interests between entities under the control of the same parent.
 The accounting and reporting for a transaction between entities under common control is not to be considered a business combination under U.S. GAAP.
-Accordingly, the Condensed Consolidated and Combined Financial Statements presented for the thirteen weeks ended March 26, 2017 include the accounts of the Company and its majority-owned subsidiaries combined with the accounts of Moy Park.
-The Condensed Consolidated and Combined Financial Statements presented for the thirteen weeks ended April 1, 2018 and the Condensed Consolidated Balance Sheet presented as of December 31, 2017 include the accounts of the Company and its majority-owned subsidiaries, including Moy Park.
+Accordingly, the Condensed Consolidated and Combined Financial Statements presented for the thirteen and twenty-six weeks ended June 25, 2017 include the accounts of us and our majority-owned subsidiaries combined with the accounts of Moy Park.
+The Condensed Consolidated and Combined Financial Statements presented for the thirteen and twenty-six weeks ended July 1, 2018 and the Condensed Consolidated Balance Sheet presented as of December 31, 2017 include the accounts of us and our majority-owned subsidiaries, including Moy Park.